pbs-assess/pacea/README.md

 Currently, pacea contains:

 -   201,426 calculations of daily sea surface temperature based on data from 19 buoys.

 -   outputs from the spatial British Columbia continental margin (BCCM) model, the coupled physical-biogeochemical model by Peña et al. (2019).
 Variables are for 40,580 spatial cells across Canada’s Pacific Exclusive Economic Zone, and are given as 27 years of monthly means (from 1993 to 2019).
 The variables are:

     -   dissolved oxygen concentration
     -   pH
     -   salinity
     -   temperature
     -   depth-integrated phytoplankton
     -   depth-integrated primary production.

     For applicable variables these are given for

     -   sea surface
     -   0-40 m integration
     -   40-100 m integration
     -   100 m to the sea bottom
     -   sea bottom.

 -   NOAA’s spatial Optimum Interpolation Sea Surface Temperature (OISST) record, that incorporates observations from different platforms (satellites, ships, buoys, and Argo floats):

-  - provided as weekly and monthly means from Sep 1981 to Sep 2023.
+    -   provided as weekly and monthly means from Sep 1981 to Jun 2023.

 -   9 climatic and oceanographic indices, such as the Pacific Decadal Oscillation and those related to El Niño.

-- estimates of abundances of Harbour Seals and Pacific Hake.
+-   estimates of abundances for Harbour Seals and Pacific Hake.

 Plotting and helper functions are provided, and demonstrated in the detailed vignettes.
 All data and model outputs are fully documented and